"Fast-track" EU treaty change probably not enough

 "We knew when we negotiated Maastricht (in 1992) that it was not perfect.
 We knew since the beginning it was not enough.
 But the alternative was a major crisis, so we did our best to avoid that crisis," he said.

 "That's the same today.
-So we hope (these proposed changes ) will be adopted, but it will be only one step."
+So we hope (these proposed changes changes) will be adopted, but it will be only one step."

 (Writing by Luke Baker; editing by Rex Merrifield and Jeremy Gaunt)